ljsinclair/featurebase-docs/docs/sql-guide/statements/statements-home.md

 # SQL Statements

-SQL statements can be executed in the Query editor.
+Run SQL queries on your data using the following methods:

+{% include /sql-guide/sql-guide-supported-tools.md %}

 ## Before you begin